Unique key constraints in Azure Cosmos DB

 |CompanyID||First name||Last name||Email address|

-Defining a unique key
+Define a unique key

-When a container has a unique key policy, request unit (RU) charges to create, update, and delete an item are slightly higher.
+When a container has a unique key policy, Request Unit (RU) charges to create, update, and delete an item are slightly higher.

-- Learn more about logical partitions
+- Learn more about logical partitions.